VaibhavHaswani/textract-plus/docs/index.rst

   in java.

 * `textract (node.js) <https://github.com/dbashford/textract>`_ has
-  similar aims as this textract package (including an identical name! great minds...).
+  similar aims as this textract-plus package (including an identical name! great minds...).
 It is written in node.js.

 * `pandoc <http://johnmacfarlane.net/pandoc/>`_ is intended to be a